of Launch Point Press

 and she loves jaunty hats.
 Her mainstream boxing mysteries are

 published via Silver Leaf Books.
-LPP will publish her quirky
+Her quirky mystery novel, Murder

 Linda lives just outside Portland,